Descanonge/neba/docs/source/config/usage.rst

 ------------------------

-By default, when the application is instantiated it executes its starting sequence with the :meth:`~.ApplicationBase.start` method.
+By default, when the application is instantiated it executes its starting sequence with the :meth:`~.Application.start` method.
 It will:

 - Parse command line arguments
 - Read parameters from configuration files